reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 EXPOSE 8080
 ENTRYPOINT ["java","-jar","/application.jar"]
 ```
-This contains a base image over which we copy our jar file.
+Our Docker file contains a base image over which we copy our jar file.

+### Building the Application
 We first build the application with Maven or Gradle.
 We are using Maven here:
 ```shell
 mvn clean package
 ```
 This creates an executable jar of the application.
+We need to convert this executable jar into a Docker Image for running in a Docker engine.

+### Building the Container Image
-Then we put this executable jar in a Docker Image by running the command from the root project directory containing the Docker file created earlier:
+Next we put this executable jar in a Docker Image by running the command from the root project directory containing the Docker file created earlier:
 ```shell
 docker build  -t usersignup:v1 .
 ```